Biden played 'sheriff' on '09 aid, now salesman on COVID law

 West Wing aides say there is a determination to avoid the mistakes of more than a decade earlier, when President Barack Obama’s administration didn't do enough to promote its own economic recovery plan.
 But Biden gets a measure of credit for the successful implementation of the plan itself, according to veterans of the Obama administration.

-Biden wound up with oversight of the government’s mammoth $787 billion stimulus plan after he wrote Obama a memo about how it should be run and he savored his role as the program’s top cop.
+Biden wound up with oversight of the government’s mammoth $787 billion stimulus plan after he wrote Obama a memo about how it should be run, and he savored his role as the program’s top cop.
+He said he had not “yet” looked his vice president, Kamala Harris, to play the same role on COVID-19 aid.

+Back then, Biden held weekly conference calls with mayors, governors and others to press for wise use of the money.
+He estimated that he spoke with over 160 mayors and every governor but one — Alaska Republican Sarah Palin, who was the vice presidential nominee in the 2008 election.

 Biden used his role as “Sheriff Joe” to cut red tape and “get the stimulus itself into the economy,” said Robert Gibbs, who was Obama’s press secretary at the time.
 He predicted that Biden would be equally relentless in selling the relief package this time.